jordansissel/sysadvent/2012/02/article.md

 --------------------------

 Community has always been a critical part of my life long obsession with computers and the Internet.
-At every stage it was some community that took me a new level of my computer usage, starting with BBSes and gaming clubs, through the community around the [Englightenment](http://www.englightenment.org), particularly its irc channel __#e__ (now on [Freenode](http://freenode.net)),
+At every stage, it was some community that took me a new level of my computer usage, starting with BBSes and gaming clubs, through the community around the [Englightenment](http://www.englightenment.org), particularly its irc channel __#e__ (now on [Freenode](http://freenode.net)),